 On quality machines, turntables are built with much thicker steel and use very expensive quality bearings, needing to accommodate the larger wheels common today and requiring the strength necessary to handle them.
 The turntable and clamps that hold a wheel in place while tire changing must be strong enough to resist bending or slipping.
 Built correctly, a turntable and clamps grip a wheel with even pressure at all 4 clamps.
 Those tire changers built "cheaper" are subject to uneven grip and to wheels jumping off turntable clamps.
 The linkage under the turntable is very important; it moves the clamps in and out and holds the gripping position.
 Many inferior designs leave just 2 or 3 clamps holding the wheel or rim instead of 4, which can create frustration when changing tires.
 The Phoenix series tire changers use thick “S” type linkage to move and hold the clamps on the turntable, therefore giving the best positive grip on a wheel.

 Design and proper materials allow the turntable on quality tire changers to run “true”.
 It is concentric and rotates parallel to its mount.
 Run out on poorly-built machines can be 2-3 mm, enough to damage a wheel.

 The back and forth operation of the turntable and the higher current draw under a load can be demanding.
 A quality machine uses a heavier switch that will not breakdown like the common switch used in the average tire changer.

-The Gearbox should be constructed with high quality materials, machined precisely, runs quiet and is vibration free.
-Notice the cheaper gear boxes, very noisy and loud vibrating sound.
+The gearbox should be constructed with high quality materials, machined precisely, run quietly, and operate vibration-free.
+Be aware of the cheaper gear boxes; very noisy and producing a loud vibrating sound.